Corporate Governance Statement

 (“GBG”, “the Group” or “the Company”)

-We apply the same commitment to responsible and ethical business practices when we make any business decisions, at both Board and operational levels.
-This is particularly important to us as an acquisitive business; as we acquire more global companies, our culture is something that we need to maintain and closely monitor.
+We are just as committed to responsible and ethical practices when we make any business decisions, whether on the Board or in day-to-day operations.
+This is particularly important to us as an acquisitive business; as we acquire more global companies, we recognise we need to maintain and monitor our culture.

-With that in mind, we work hard to make sure that all Group businesses are aligned with our strategy, people processes and internal controls, whether they are newly acquired or longstanding team members.
-We do this through strategy workshops, training and involving managers in our risk assessments and internal control meetings.
-This approach means our Executive Team can report to the Board on progress made and any issues that need addressing.
-You can find more information on our culture and Group policies in our Corporate Social Responsibility Report here.
+With that in mind, we work hard to make sure that all of the Group’s businesses (whether newly acquired or longstanding) are in step with our strategy, people processes and internal controls.
+We do this through strategy workshops and training and by involving managers in our risk assessments and internal control meetings.
+This approach means our Executive Team can report to the Board on progress and any issues that need addressing.
+You can find more information on our culture and Group policies in our Corporate Responsibility Statement.

 GBG’s Statement of Compliance with the QCA Corporate Governance Code

-GBG’s vision is to be the leader in identity data intelligence, informing business decisions between people and organisations globally.
-GBG’s strategy is to create and maintain unique online products and services which provide additional value for customers and are of sufficient strength to enable GBG to create new markets and consistently win new business against its competition.
-GBG achieves this through its investment in people, business and product development opportunities and the application of innovation, quality and excellence in everything it does.
+Our vision is to be the leader in identity data intelligence, informing business decisions between people and organisations globally.
+Our strategy is to create and maintain unique online products and services that give our customers added value and are strong enough to let us create new markets and win new business.
+We achieve this by investing in people, business and product development and applying innovation, quality and excellence in everything we do.

-We believe that being listed on AIM is currently of long-term value to our shareholders as it offers a combination of access to capital markets, flexibility to make acquisitions, the ability to incentivise and reward management through share schemes and a regulatory environment appropriate to the size of the Group.
+We believe that our AIM listing is still valuable to our shareholders in the long-term.
+It gives us access to capital markets, flexibility to make acquisitions, the ability to incentivise and reward management through share schemes and a regulatory environment appropriate to the size of the Group.

-The Chief Executive Officer, Chief Finance & Operating Officer and, where appropriate, other members of the Board meet regularly with investors and analysts to provide updates on GBG’s business and to obtain feedback regarding the Market’s expectations for GBG.
-Understanding what analysts and investors think about GBG and, in turn, helping these audiences understand GBG’s business, is a key part of driving the business forward.
-A copy of our latest investor presentation can be found here.
+We stay in regular touch with existing and potential new shareholders.
+The Chief Executive Officer, Chief Finance Officer and Chief Operating Officer and, where appropriate, other members of the Board meet regularly with investors and analysts.
+Here, they give updates on our business and strategy as well as finding out what shareholders need and expect.
+Understanding what analysts and investors think about GBG and, in turn, helping them understand our business, is a key part of driving the business forward.

-The Non-Executive Chairman and Senior Independent Director are available to meet with shareholders to discuss matters of governance and other issues of importance to them.
-Requests for meetings can be submitted to: email@example.com
+The Non-Executive Chairman and Senior Independent Director are available to meet shareholders to discuss governance and anything else that is important to them.
+You can send a meeting request to the Company Secretary: firstname.lastname@example.org

 Risk management and controls